 Clean Up Your Credit

-This would improve your payment history as well as your credit utilization ratio, which is the amount of your usable credit that you are using.
+This would improve your payment history as well as your credit utilization ratio, which is the amount of your available credit that you are using.
 These two factors account for 65% of your FICO ranking.

 If your income has increased since you received the card and you have not missed any payments, you have a better chance.